XtremeOwnage/Web/docs/blog/posts/Home-Improvement/2024-10-10-Bathroom-Floor-Replacement.md

 So, given I had water damage, I decided to contact my insurance company, Allstate, to get a claim opened.
 Because, of course, "I am in good hands"

-I suspected the damage was caused by an leaking toilet flange.
+I suspected the damage was caused by a leaking toilet flange.
 After reviewing the photos, without sending out an inspector, or adjuster, the claim was denied.

 ![Allstate Rejection Letter](./bathroom-floor-replacement/allstate-rejection-1.webp)